Developing WordPress Frontend with Chrome Developer Tools

 This is a proposed outline for WordCamp Mumbai 2018 Speaker Application.

-I’m yet to post about my talks at WordCamp Kanpur and Ahmedabad, both are in the draft along with a long list of heading items that need detailing.
-So Instead of putting topics in the draft and piling them, decided to publish and continue as a series of Blog posts.
+I’m yet to post about my talks at WordCamp Kanpur and Ahmedabad; both are in the draft along with a long list of heading items that need detailing.
+So instead of putting topics in the draft and piling them up, I decided to publish and continue as a series of blog posts.

 Intended Audience: Designers / Developers